buffalomafia/VCFtoTree_3.0.0/README.md

 - It can now be applied to other species besides human.
 - In human section, you can also add in your customized vcf files, and you can specify the number of individuals in your vcf file.
 - Users can choose whether to build the tree or not, also to build the tree using either [FastTree] or RAxML.
 (To note that, VCFtoTree v3.0.0 compiles the FastTree with ```-DUSE_DOUBLE``` by default, lifting the hard-coded limit on branch length precision.
 Please see detail in this [blog].)
+- Vindija Neanderthal can't be used in this version right now due to the fact that the data haven't been published.
+It will be updated once it is published.

 [FastTree]:http://www.microbesonline.org/fasttree/
 [blog]:http://darlinglab.org/blog/2015/03/23/not-so-fast-fasttree.html

+#### APP download site: